ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 set to zero.
 Clients MUST NOT open an uncompressed context ID if they already have one currently open.
-If a server receives a request to open an uncompressed context ID and it already has one open, then the server MUST treat the second request as malformed.
-Note that it's possible for the client to close the uncompressed context and reopen it later, as long as there aren't two open at the same time.
+If a server receives a request to open an uncompressed context ID and it already has one open, then the server MUST treat the second capsule as malformed.
+Note that it's possible for the client to close the uncompressed context and reopen it later with a different context ID, as long as there aren't two contexts open at the same time.
 Only the client can request uncompressed contexts.
 If a client receives a COMPRESSION_ASSIGN capsule with the IP Version set to 0, it MUST treat it as malformed.

-When HTTP Datagrams {{!HTTP-DGRAM=RFC9297}} are associated with a Bound UDP Proxying request, the format of their UDP Proxying Payload field (see {{Section 5 of CONNECT-UDP}}) is defined by {{dgram-format}} when uncompressed; every datagram carries addressing information.
+When HTTP Datagrams {{!HTTP-DGRAM}} are associated with a Bound UDP Proxying request, the format of their UDP Proxying Payload field (see {{Section 5 of CONNECT-UDP}}) is defined by {{dgram-format}} when uncompressed; every datagram carries addressing information.